Packed-Ensembles for Efficient Uncertainty Estimation: Discussion about OOD criteria

-Deep Ensembles \citep{DeepEnsembles} and Packed-Ensembles are ensembles of DNNs that can be used to quantify the uncertainty of the DNNs prediction.
-Similarly to Bayesian Neural Network, one can take the softmax outputs of posterior predictive distribution, which define the $\mbox{\textbf{MSP}} = \max_{y_i}\{ P(\vy_i|\vx,\mathcal{D}) \}$ .
-The MSP can also be used for classical DNN, yet in this case, we use the conditional likelihood instead of the posterior distribution.
+Deep Ensembles~\citep{DeepEnsembles} and Packed-Ensembles are ensembles of DNNs that can be used to quantify the uncertainty of the DNNs prediction.
+Similarly to Bayesian Neural Networks, one can take the softmax outputs of posterior predictive distribution, which define the $\mbox{\textbf{MSP}} = \max_{y_i}\{ P(\vy_i|\vx,\mathcal{D}) \}$.
+The MSP can also be used for classical DNN, yet we use the conditional likelihood instead of the posterior distribution.